 The individual listed on this card has been enrolled in BadgerCare Plus.
-This card entitles the listed individual(s) to receive health care services, including pharmacy services, through BadgerCare Plus from any enrolled BadgerCare Plus / Medicaid provider.
-For additional information, call Provider Services at (800) 947-9627 or see the online Provider Handbook.
+This card entitles the listed individual to receive health care services, including pharmacy services, through BadgerCare Plus from any Medicaid-enrolled provider.
+For additional information, call Provider Services at 800-947-9627 or refer to the ForwardHealth Online Handbook at www.forwardhealth.wi.gov.

-Note:
+NOTE:

 It is important to provide services when this card is presented.
 Providers who render services based on the enrollment dates on this card will receive payment for those services, as long as other reimbursement requirements are met.
-All policies regarding covered services apply for these individuals, including the prohibition against billing members.
-Refer to the online Provider Handbook for further information regarding this temporary ID eard.
+All policies regarding covered services apply for this individual, including the prohibition against billing This individual's eligibility should be available through the members.
+If "Pending Assignment" is indicated after the name on this card, the member identification (ID) number will be assigned within one business day; the card is still valid.
+Refer to the ForwardHealth Online Handbook for further information regarding this temporary ID card.
 Providers are encouraged to keep a photocopy of this card.
-If the name on this card is followed by the words "Pending Assignment", the Member ID will be assigned within one business day, the card is still valid.